Looking for financial relief during the time of COVID-19? Check this list of resources for opportunities available to

 The SBA’s Economic Injury Disaster Loan was expanded under the CARES Act.
 These low-interest loans are for businesses that have suffered substantial economic injury as a result of COVID-19.
 At this time, the SBA is only accepting new applications from US agriculture businesses.
 Previously submitted applications from businesses not the in the agriculture sector are being reviewed on a first come, first serve basis.
 Learn more about the disaster assistance loans here and apply directly through the SBA’s website.
 It reopened on June 15th.

-Small businesses can apply for both of the CARES Act programs outlined above as long as the funds are not used for the same purpose.
+Small businesses can apply for the CARES Act programs outlined above as long as the funds are not used for the same purpose.

 State and City Government Relief